Additional Explorer Features

 Operation history

-The Explorer saves the history of your recently run (and the values for those operations) to your browser's local storage.
+The Explorer saves the history of your recently run operations (and the variable values for those operations) to your browser's local storage.
 Access your history to retain and recover previous work without cluttering your editor.

 Downloading responses

-You can copy responses from your with a button or download any given response to a local JSON file.
+You can copy responses from your operations with a button or download any given response to a local JSON file.

 If you are looking at your data in the table layout, you will also be able to download arrays in your response to CSV files.